What is AFROTC?

 Frequently asked questions

 During your first two years you will be required to participate in an average of 5-7 hours per week towards AFROTC.
-This consists of the following weekly routine: A 90-Minute Leadership Laboratory, three Physical Training sessions, and a 1-hour Air Force studies class.
+This consists of the following weekly routine: Two 90-Minute Leadership Laboratory, two Physical Training sessions, and a 1-hour Air Force studies class.

 Our uniform days are on Leadership Laboratory days, which are Tuesdays.
-We will also wear our Physical Training Uniforms for our three Physical Training sessions per week.
+We will also wear our Physical Training Uniforms for our Physical Training sessions.

 No!
 In fact, the majority of freshmen do not have scholarships before entering the program.